-Sponsored by the Office of Institutional Advancement, the Diplomat program creates opportunities for students to interact with alumni and local business and civic leaders.
-Also, with the support of the Division of Student Affairs, Diplomats provide vital services as official University of Tampa student hosts during New Student Orientation programs, Family Weekend, Commencement ceremonies and a wide assortment of other University functions.
+Sponsored by the Division of Student Affairs, the Diplomat program creates opportunities for students to interact with alumni and local business and civic leaders.
+Diplomats provide vital services as official University of Tampa student hosts during New Student Orientation programs, Family Weekend, Commencement ceremonies and a wide assortment of other University functions.